ethanperez/MarchMadness/bracketPredictions/README.md

 Given a matchup between two teams in the NCAA Tournament, what is the expected margin of victory for the higher seeded team (through linear modeling)?

 ### Fun Reads
-I'm currently living the live of a programmer, and it's nailed into us the importance of not "reinventing the wheel", so I found some cool things that other people had done.
+I'm currently living the life of a programmer, and it's nailed into us the importance of not "reinventing the wheel", so I found some cool things that other people had done.

 * [Predicting the Outcomes of NCAA Basketball Championship Game](https://www2.gwu.edu/~forcpgm/2011-003.pdf) (probit)
 * [Quantifying Intangibles: A New Way to Predict the NCAA Tournament](https://harvardsportsanalysis.wordpress.com/2011/05/18/quantifying-intangibles-a-network-analysis-prediction-model-for-the-ncaa-tournament/)